ssato/python-anyconfig/docs/design.rst

-The reason I made anyconfig is aimed to eliminate the need of manual edit of configuration files, which application developers provide in the applications orginally, by uesrs.
+The reason I made anyconfig is aimed to eliminate the need of manual edit of configuration files, which application developers provide in the applications originally, by uesrs.
 It enables that application developers provide the default configuration *and* allow users to customize configuration without direct modification of these configuration files at the same time [#]_ .

 There are still many applications force users to edit configuration files directly if any customization was needed.
 Sometimes application provides special configuration tool to hide this fact from users but most tools try to modify configuration files directly in the end [#]_ .

-With using anyconfig or similar library can merge configuraiton files, users of applications can customize the behavior of applications by just creation of new configuration files to override the default and there is no need to modify the default ones.
+With using anyconfig or similar library can merge configuration files, users of applications can customize the behavior of applications by just creation of new configuration files to override the default and there is no need to modify the default ones.